-Best starts or racing starts usually result when the rear tires break loose for the first 10 to 25 feet, this allows engine speed to increase rapidly to get the secondary main nozzles started.
-If wide tires, which provide extremely good traction, do not permit the rear tires to break loose, bogging can result.
+Best starts or racing starts usually result when the rear tires break loose for the first 10 to 25 feet.
+This allows the engine speed to increase rapidly to get the secondary main nozzles started.
+If wide tires that provide extremely good traction are used, do not permit the rear tires to break loose.
+Bogging could result.
 Best times may be recorded with narrower tires.
-This attention to tire size is not so important on vacuum operated secondary carburetors since the secondary throttles will not open until the secondary nozzles are exposed to enough vacuum to get them started.
+This attention to tire size is not so important on vacuum-operated secondary carburetors, since the secondary throttles will not open until the secondary nozzles are exposed to enough vacuum to get them started.